Skip to content

 Licensing and cost

-• Open Source: Yes (MIT)
+• Open Source: MIT License.

-• Cost: Free (Requires LLM API tokens)
+• Cost: Free (Requires LLM API tokens for the host agent).

 Getting started